#beginner program

 It also helps break plateaus by maintaining high energy demands, forcing the body to tap into fat reserves to meet those needs.

-Imagine your diet would benefit most from reducing excess fat intake, but instead you cut carbohydrates or protein.
-You may end up hurting your gym performance, recovery, or muscle gain while making little progress toward your goal.
+For instance, your diet might benefit most from cutting back on fats, but you decide to slash carbs or protein instead.
+You could end up hurting your gym performance, slowing down your recovery, or stalling muscle growth, all while making barely any progress.

-Without proper measurement, it is easy to mistake water loss for fat loss or make dietary changes that are not actually solving the problem.
+Without accurate tracking, it is easy to mistake water loss for fat loss, or to make dietary changes that do not actually address the root of the problem.

 #why-cardio